okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

     ![Displays the Map Attribute dialog.](/img/oin/scim_check-attributes-14.png "Attributes: Map Attribute")

-1. Repeat steps 3 and 4 for all other SCIM attributes you want to map (from Okta to your application).
+1. Repeat steps 3 and 4 for all other SCIM attributes that you want to map (from Okta to your application).

 1. After updating the mappings from Okta to your application, click **To Okta** under the **Settings** section.